Automattic/chatrix/README.md

 - Implement Room Previews (Peeking) functionality [[#199](https://github.com/Automattic/chatrix/pull/199)]
 - Disable restoration to last screen when in Single room mode [[#196](https://github.com/Automattic/chatrix/pull/196)]
+- Switch to our Hydrogen's fork as dependency which includes un-merged upstream contributions
+  - Fix query params in SSO
+  - Allow create room screen to be closed on smaller width screens
+  - Ensure Service worker is started before anything else
+  - Fix bug in normalization of homeserver
+  - Room Previews (Peeking) support
+  - Fix loading of messages & timelines in some cases

 ### 0.6.0